core-skills/03-zero-to-data-science/program/01_culture.md

 ## High-Level Data Science Strategies

 A strategy defines how you win.
 At a high level, a data and analytics strategy must answer questions such as "What data?
 For what purposes?
-And by whom?"
+And by whom?".

 At a slightly lower level, a strategy must:
   *	Identify and guide the allocation of critical resources